 • Restrictions on access to public places;

-• Restrictions from normally available educational, legal, welfare and health provision
+• Restrictions from normally available educational, legal, welfare and health provision.

-Women may be subjected to discriminatory treatment that is enforced through law or through the imposition of social or religious norms that restrict their opportunities and rights.
+Women in particular may be subjected to discriminatory treatment that is enforced through law or through the imposition of social or religious norms that restrict their opportunities and rights.
 This can include, but is not limited to:

 • Family and personal laws;

 • Dress codes;

 • Restrictions on women's freedom of movement and/or activities.

 Such restrictions may in themselves constitute ‘serious harm’.
 For example, dress codes may violate a woman’s right to freedom of conscience, expression or religion, either in and of themselves or because of the consequences of the refusal, failure or inability to comply.
 A broad range of penalties may be imposed for disobeying restrictions placed on women.
 Such penalties will often constitute ‘serious harm’, particularly where the level of punishment for violating discriminatory norms is disproportionately severe.

 In addition to establishing a well-founded fear of ‘serious harm’, a woman must also show that the state has failed to protect her.
 A failure of state protection exists in the following situations:

 • If ‘serious harm’ has been inflicted by the authorities or by associated organisations or groups or;